Aleks1908/NOSYNCDEV/api/README.md

 # Requirements file
 * To install libs and packages use `pip3 install <package-name>`
-* Before you push run `pip freeze > requirements.txt` so that all pip libs could be loaded into it.
+* Before you push run `pip freeze > requirements.txt` so that all pip libs and dependencies  could be loaded into it.
-* To install all libs run `pip install -r requirements.txt`
+* To install all dependencies  run `pip install -r requirements.txt`.
+After that install them when prompted by PyCharm.
+This is done because updating the dependencies automatically can potentially break your code

 # .env file
 Here are located all api keys. ⚠️This file should not be leaked!